BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 Back in the Underroot, go up and grab a hidden *Purple Shard*.
 To the left you'll find a hidden *Exp.
 Candy S* and a stationary **Seviper**.

 Up and to the right you can get a hidden *Energy Root* and *Red Shard*, and free Police Officer #4.
 Head down and pass under the waterfall to the right.
-Head right for a hidden *Dire Hit* and *Poké Ball*.
+Head right for a hidden *Dire Hit* and *Poke Ball*.
 Back left from here, head up.
 This was an area we visited earlier - you can access the main part of the jungle via these stairs.

 Still in the Underroot, head down from here and take the stairs downward on the east side of the waterfall.
 Hug the left wall as you go down.
 You'll find a *Potion*, *Blue Shard*, *Energy Powder*, *Heavy Ball*, and an *Elemental Seed* on the ground.
 Use the Light Shard if you need it and head back up.